-'We are real people': Bana's mom speaks from Aleppo
+'We are real': Bana's mom speaks from Aleppo

 'I love my Syria.
 I don't want to leave it'

-Two months ago, Alabed told us she would never leave eastern Aleppo, but with the regime on the verge of capturing the last of the rebel areas there, she is hoping international aid groups could help evacuate her family to safety.
+Two months ago, Alabed told us she would never leave eastern Aleppo, but with the regime on the verge of capturing the last of the rebel areas there, she is hoping international aid groups can help evacuate her family to safety.

 She is too scared to leave with the tens of thousands fleeing to regime-held western Aleppo.